inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/templates.md

 !!! info "Side-note: How to find routes"

-    To find the value to use in `url_for`, you can list InvenioRDM's routes via this command:
+    To find the value to use in `url_for`, you can list InvenioRDM's routes via this command (preceded by `uv run` or `pipenv run` as appropriate):

     ```shell
-    pipenv run invenio routes
+    invenio routes
     ```

 **Step 2** - Restart your server